Kompany 'relaxed' amid contract uncertainty

 The centre-back has been at City since 2008 and said he had no concerns over his contract as Pep Guardiola's men remain in contention for four more trophies this season.

 "I am in a privileged position, I have such a good relationship with the club.
-We're in this as partners," Kompany said.
+We're in this as partners," Kompany said, via Sky Sports.

 "Nobody is making any hasty decisions.
 We have fixtures and fixtures and fixtures coming up – four trophies still to play for – and a contract that still exists.